Steve-O-Murphy/Docs-Like-Code/index.md

 **Note:** I like using the "down" style in headings.

+I discovered you can add some colors to your markdown.

+<span style="font-weight:bold; color:red">Dire warning here!</span>

 ## What is docs-as-code?
 Docs-as-code is an approach to writing and publishing documentation with the same tools and processes developers use to create code.